@media only screen and (min-width: 768px) and (max-width: 1180px) { #SITE_CONTAINER { outline: 4px dashed #ff0066 !important; } /* test visuel */ }

 Strengthening our Shared Spaces in Times of Conflict

-The Solidarity Dialogues is a participant-led project developed by PLEDJ in collaboration with Peace Network for Social Harmony that addresses the impacts of global and domestic conflicts, and the tensions, fears and polarizations they create in Canadian communities, schools, non-governmental institutions and places of work.
+The Solidarity Dialogues is a community-led project that addresses the impacts of deep-rooted conflicts, and the resulting tensions, fears, and polarizations they create in Canadian communities, including schools/universities, workplaces, religious communities, and civil society organizations.

 7060474341102443915.jpeg